marjowolff/hackarburer---Virtual-Waiting-Room/README.md

 <img src="/public/img/0.png" alt="winner" style="width:180px heigth:auto"/>
 </div>

-The **Virtual Waiting Room** is a front-end web application developed on June 24th - 26th 2020 during a 48h remote hackathon with **Doctolib, Dataiky** and [Wild Code School](https://www.wildcodeschool.com/en-GB) on the topic of remote healthcare.
+The **Virtual Waiting Room** is a front-end web application developed on June 24th - 26th 2020 during a 48h remote hackathon with **Doctolib, Dataiku** and [Wild Code School](https://www.wildcodeschool.com/en-GB) on the topic of remote healthcare.

 ## The team